- Academics & Programs

 Admissions decisions are based on a composite of all documentation in the application file.
 All documents become the property of Dominican University.
 All application materials, including transcripts and test scores, MUST be submitted to be considered for entry into the program.

 - Applications are accepted year-round on a rolling basis.
-For priority consideration, submit materials by March 15 (cohorts begin in August).
+For priority consideration, submit materials by March 15, 2017.
+The next PhD cohort will begin in fall 2017.

 - For the doctoral program: A master's degree from an ALA-accredited library and information science program or a master's degree from a recognized institution in a related area